This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 What Are Seizures?

-According to the Epilepsy Foundation, a seizure is defined as a surge of electrical energy to the brain that affects the body for a period of time.[1]
+According to the Epilepsy Foundation, a seizure is a surge of electrical energy to the brain that affects the body for a period of time.[1]
 Chemical changes in nerve cells cause the body to convulse or move in distinctive ways and, sometimes, cause a change or loss of consciousness.

-Anyone is susceptible to having a seizure at any time and at any age, regardless of health.
+Anyone is susceptible to having a seizure at any time and any age, regardless of health.
 Seizures can occur for different reasons, such as fever in a young child, exposure to a toxin, metabolic and electrolyte abnormalities, and brain injury, among others.
 Children with cerebral palsy are more likely to suffer from a seizure disorder known as epilepsy because specific areas of their brains have already been damaged.

 Seizures are typically triggered when the electrical activity in the brain misfires somehow, and there are many possible causes, including: